codacy-open-source-projects-scans/libpcap/INSTALL.md

 	Makefile.in	    - compilation rules (input to the configure script) README.md	    - description of distribution
-	doc/README.aix	    - notes on using libpcap on AIX doc/README.dag	    - notes on using libpcap to capture on Endace DAG devices doc/README.haiku.md - notes on using libpcap on Haiku doc/README.hpux	    - notes on using libpcap on HP-UX doc/README.hurd.md  - notes on using libpcap on GNU/Hurd doc/README.linux    - notes on using libpcap on Linux doc/README.macos    - notes on using libpcap on macOS doc/README.septel   - notes on using libpcap to capture on Intel/Septel devices doc/README.solaris.md - notes on using libpcap on Solaris doc/README.windows.md - notes on using libpcap on Windows systems (with Npcap) VERSION		    - version of this release
+	doc/README.aix	    - notes on using libpcap on AIX doc/README.dag.md   - notes on using libpcap to capture on Endace DAG devices doc/README.haiku.md - notes on using libpcap on Haiku doc/README.hpux	    - notes on using libpcap on HP-UX doc/README.hurd.md  - notes on using libpcap on GNU/Hurd doc/README.linux    - notes on using libpcap on Linux doc/README.macos    - notes on using libpcap on macOS doc/README.snf.md   - notes on using libpcap to capture on Myricom SNF devices doc/README.solaris.md - notes on using libpcap on Solaris doc/README.windows.md - notes on using libpcap on Windows systems (with Npcap) VERSION		    - version of this release